 This one’s for all you fishermen and fisherwomen out there in search of the best travel fishing rod.

 I’m not a pro, but I really enjoy fishing in my spare time.
 And I have to say, one of my absolute favorite things to do is pack a fishing rod with me when I travel.
+I have been to so many great fishing destinations in my time.
+From Miami to fishing in Dubai.
+I have been so fortunate to be able to do this in my spare time!
+I would definitely recommend fishing to anyone!

 It seems like some of the best fishing I’ve ever done has been far from home.
 I’m not complaining, either – there’s always something gratifying about catching a fish somewhere new.
+My friend checked out some competitive Cruise deals by chance and then had the opportunity to fish in so many different destinations, all in one vacation.

 After struggling to pack up my bulky, normal rod every time I traveled, I decided it was time to find the best travel fishing rod to take along for future trips.